rlucioni/blog/content/posts/verifying-jwts-with-jwks-and-pyjwt.md

 description: How to verify a JWT signed with RS256 using a JWK and PyJWT.
 ---

-In the world of OIDC, a JSON Web Key (JWK) is a JSON object representing a public key.
+A JSON Web Key (JWK) is a JSON object representing a public key.
 You can use one to verify a JWT issued by an OIDC provider signing its tokens with RS256.
 A JWK Set (JWKS) is a JSON object containing an array of public keys in use by an OIDC provider.
 See the JWK spec, [RFC 7517](https://tools.ietf.org/html/rfc7517), for official definitions.

 You can use [PyJWT](https://github.com/jpadilla/pyjwt) to verify an asymmetrically-signed JWT with a JWK.
 Sadly, you wouldn't know it by reading PyJWT's docs.
 The library's JWK support is undocumented.
 However, if you're using PyJWT and need to verify a JWT signed with RS256, chances are good you'll need to use a JWK to do so.